 How to Write an Op-Ed from Learning Agency: How to Write an Op-Ed from Learning Agency

 How to Write an Op-Ed from Harvard U: How to Write an Op-Ed from Harvard U

 III.Option to give a TedTalk (5 minutes minimum) with Visuals

-You must also create an outline and powerpoint (words and pictures) to submit with your video of Tedtalk or speech.
+You must also create an outline and powerpoint (words and pictures) to submit with your Tedtalk or speech.

 Resources on TedTalk

 How to create a TedTalk — Ted Talk Template

 “The Danger of a Single Story” by Chimamanda Ngozi Adichie

 Matt Cutts, “Try something new for 30 days.”